awarebayes/RecNN/readme.md

 - State Representation module with various methods.
 For sequential state representation, you can use basic LSTM/RNN/GRU, Temporal Convolutional Networks, Echo State Networks and Chaos Free RNNs that are way faster than GRU.

-- Pytorch 1.3 support with Tensorboard visualization.
+- Pytorch 1.5 support with Tensorboard visualization.

 - New datasets will be added in the future.

-- SOTA optimizers (RAdam, LookAhead, Ranger) come pre-packaged.

 ## 📚 Medium Articles